 Dr. Pak H. Chung, MD is associated with these hospitals and organizations:

-Dr. Pak H. Chung, MD appears to accept the following insurance providers: Oxford Health Plans, Empire Blue Cross/Blue Shield, Aetna - NYP, United Healthcare, Aetna, United Healthcare Empire Plan, United Healthcare Compass, Freedom, Rockefeller University - Trustmark, HMO, EPO/POS, Blue Connection, Blue Access, EPO, PPO, Metro/Core/Charter, Liberty and WorldWide Medical.
+Dr. Pak H. Chung, MD appears to accept the following insurance providers: Oxford Health Plans, Anthem Blue Cross/Blue Shield, Aetna - NYP, VNSNY CHOICE, United Healthcare, United Healthcare Empire Plan, United Healthcare Compass, Freedom, Rockefeller University - Trustmark, Aetna Weill Cornell Employee PPO Plan, HMO, EPO/POS, Blue Connection, Aetna-NYP, Blue Access, EPO, PPO, Metro/Core/Charter, Liberty and WorldWide Medical.

 According to our sources, Dr. Pak H. Chung, MD accepts the following insurance providers: